Find answers to common enquiries.

 The PLA allows swimming to take place upriver of Putney Bridge through to Teddington.
 It is permitted in this area only but be reminded that it is still a busy section of the tidal Thames for leisure and recreational activities.
 Swimming across the river is not permitted anywhere.
 Additional guidance and information about locating suitable swimming venues can be found here.

-All events or race ideas need to be discussed with the PLA at the earliest stage, however at least four weeks’ notice is required – to ensure the safety of the event and that of other river users in this very busy and safety critical river.
-More information can be found here.
+All events or race ideas need to be discussed with the PLA at the earliest stage, however at least four weeks' notice is required – to ensure the safety of the event and that of other river users in this very busy and safety critical river.
+More information can be found at this link.

 Our advice is to find a suitable and safe location next to the river, and a quiet time of the day.
-Please do not place the container or any plastic in the water.
+Do not place the container or any plastic in the water.
 We request ashes are not scattered from bridges.
-Additional guidance is published by the Environment Agency.

 You will need to buy a fishing rod licence to fish for freshwater species along the tidal Thames.
-More information about fishing licences for the Thames can be found here.
+More information about fishing licences for the Thames can be found at gov.uk.

 There are a many fishing clubs on the estuary.
 For example: Thames Angling Conservancy.